Skip to main content Skip to content

 When it comes to success in a warehouse, distribution center, manufacturing facility, or any other industrial workplace, productivity is key.
 Facility managers are always looking for ways to improve efficiency in their operations.
 One of the key areas of focus has been in the performance of their electric-powered machines, such as forklifts and other similar types of equipment.

 These units are only as good as the lead-acid batteries powering them.
 Therefore, battery charging optimization is a critical piece of a facility’s efficiency solution.
-Consider the four ways that facilities can optimize their fleets in the area of lead-acid battery charging capabilities:
+Consider the four ways that facilities can optimize their fleets in the area of lead-acid forklift battery charging capabilities:

 Conduct a Power Study to Maximize Performance